liumd001/ctDNA/README.md

 This project aims at

-    1) develop algorithm to detect allele frequency changes of SNPs with SNP NGS data when a sample is mixed with another sample;
+    1) developing an algorithm to detect allele frequency changes of SNPs with SNP NGS data when sample DNA is from different sources;

-     2) develop algorithm to estimate the mixing fractions; 3) wrap up the algorithm into an application for use.
+    2) developing an algorithm to estimate the mixing fractions of different sources;

+    3) wraping up the algorithm into an application for use.

-Invitae_assignment.Rmd: RMD file documenting the algorithm developing process and R code.
-For easy read without R code, please use Invitae_assignment.html.
+ctDNA_assignment.Rmd: RMD file documenting the algorithm developing process and R code.
+For easy read without R code, please use ctDNA_assignment.html.

 callinformativeSNP.R: wrap-up function, its input include:
       control (files of control sample);